Altinn/altinn-studio/CONTRIBUTING.md

 ## Report bugs using GitHub issues

 We use GitHub [issues](https://github.com/Altinn/altinn-studio/issues) to track public bugs.
-Report a bug by [opening a new issue](https://github.com/Altinn/altinn-studio/issues/new); it's that easy!
+Report a bug by [opening a new issue](https://github.com/Altinn/altinn-studio/issues/new) and use the `bug` template; it's that easy!

 ### Write bug reports with detail, background, and sample code